Do Cations Gain Or Lose Electrons

 Definitions and Scientific Foundations

 Electron affinity, another important concept, is the change in energy when an electron is added to a neutral atom to form a negative ion (anion).
-While electron affinity is associated with anion formation, it is relevant to cation formation in the context of redox reactions.
+In practice, while electron affinity is associated with anion formation, it is relevant to cation formation in the context of redox reactions.
 For a cation to form, the electron(s) it loses must be accepted by another atom with a sufficiently high electron affinity.

 Historical Context